This cabbage steak recipe is quick, easy, and full of flavor. Make this low carb meal for dinner tonight – it only takes 30 minutes!

 Cabbage steaks have a neutral flavor, which makes them a great base for so many recipes.

-Roasting them in the oven makes them perfectly tender with delicious, caramelized edges.
+Roasting cabbage steaks in the oven makes them perfectly tender with delicious, caramelized edges.

 How to cut cabbage steaks